 We perform our breast augmentation/lift procedures at the Lawrence Surgery Center, a fully accredited outpatient surgery facility located in our office building.
 The procedure is performed under general anesthesia, and takes about 2-3 hours.
 Prior to the operation, we place markings on the breast with the patient in the standing position to serve as landmarks for later in the operation.
 We typically begin by placing the implants through incisions on the lower part of the breasts.
 The implants are generally placed under the muscle, as we feel this gives a more natural appearance to the upper part of the breast and better protects the implant.

 Once the implants are in place, we evaluate the effects on the breasts while you are in an upright (sitting) position.
 Based on our evaluation, we will readjust our preoperative markings as necessary.
 The breast tissue is then repositioned, the height and position of the nipple/areolar complex is adjusted, and redundant skin and /or breast tissue is removed.
 Before closing your incisions with dissolving sutures, we put a local anesthetic into the pocket around your implants to help decrease your pain after surgery.
-Drains may occasionally be placed.
+Drains are rarely needed.
 Finally, you are placed in a special surgical bra to help support your new breasts.

 The time before you can return to work and everyday activities varies from patient to patient, but a week is adequate for most patients.
 Again, some have returned to work much sooner, others have taken longer, especially those with jobs requiring heavy lifting or strenuous activities.